Skip to main content

 What Sunset / 30th Street flooring installation actually costs

-Sunset flooring pricing reflects refinishing efficiency where original hardwood is intact, period-appropriate replacement matching, and EPA RRP universal for pre-1978 baseboards.
+Sunset flooring pricing reflects refinishing efficiency where original hardwood is intact (refinish strongly preferred over replacement), period-appropriate replacement matching where original is beyond rescue, and EPA RRP overhead universal across every pre-1978 Sunset address.

 Sunset / 30th Street flooring installation ranges